DedekindCuts/pendo-api-weave/README.md

 Writes data from Pendo to a collection of csv files.

 ### schema.sql
-Use to create a MySQL database that is appropriately formatted to be used with `auto_` and `manual_update_mysql.py`, with the table and column names referenced in those files.
+Can be used to create a MySQL database that is appropriately formatted to be used with `auto_` and `manual_update_mysql.py`, with the table and column names referenced in those files.
 It also contains the foreign keys describing the relationships between the tables and triggers for updating the `shortaccountId` columns (which are included only because of an issue with an older version of the Weave software which resulted in some users' account IDs being formatted to not contain dashes in the Pendo usage records.)

 ## Getting Started